 Is Singapore truly a food paradise?
-Ask anyone who lives here and (we can assure you) the answer would be a resounding ‘yes’.
-The city’s rep for being an incredibly diverse food haven is known far and wide, thanks to its multi-cultural people and allegiance to so-darn-good hawker fare.
-To help you navigate your way through this food capital (and get cracking on this Singapore bucket list, pronto), we serve up 30 Asian dishes you absolutely, die-die must try in Singapore!
+Ask anyone who lives here and (we can assure you) the answer would be a resounding ‘YES’.
+The city’s rep for being an incredibly diverse food haven is known far and wide, thanks to its multi-cultural people and allegiance to affordable hawker fare.
+To help you navigate your way through this food capital, we’ve come up with the 30 Asian dishes you absolutely, die-die must try in Singapore!

 Print out our list of must-eat dishes at the end of this article so you can tick them off as you feast.
 And while you’re at it, don’t miss our guide to how to order coffee and tea in Singapore like a local.
 Want even more authentic local experiences?
-Check out our guides to cultural activities and outings in Singapore for families and what to do in Singapore with kids to teach them about local history!
+Check out our guides to cultural activities and outings in Singapore for families and all the best museums for kids to teach them about local history!

 1. Roti prata

-When it comes to the ultimate Singaporean comfort food, nothing comes close to a plate of this crispy Indian flatbread, best served with spoonfuls of fish curry (or a little sprinkle of sugar for the smalls).
-These days, roti pratas are served with any sweet and savoury topping you can think of: banana, sausages, honey, chocolate and even ice cream!
+When it comes to the ultimate Singaporean comfort food, nothing comes close to a plate of this crispy Indian flatbread, best served with spoonfuls of fish curry (or a little sprinkle of sugar for the smalls if they prefer).
+These days, roti pratas are served with any sweet and savoury topping.
+Think: banana, sausages, honey, chocolate and even ice cream!
 Don’t forget to wash it all down with a piping cup of Teh Tarik (pulled hot milk tea) or a tall glass of frothy Teh Cino Ais (iced tea with frothy condensed milk).

-Topping our list of rainy day local foods is yong tau foo: A deviation of a traditional Hakka Chinese dish, served soup-style.
-If you’re a newbie, don’t be afraid to dive in: it’s not as complicated as it looks!
-At a typical yong tau foo stall, a varied selection of food items will be on display: vegetables, fish balls, tofu….
+Topping our list of rainy day local foods is yong tau foo.
+As one of our favourite Asian dishes, this is a deviation of a traditional Hakka Chinese dish, served soup-style.
+If you’re a newbie, don’t be afraid to dive in!
+It’s not as complicated as it looks!
+At a typical yong tau foo stall, a varied selection of food items will be on display.
 All you have to do is grab a bowl and fill it up with your chosen items.
 These will then be sliced, boiled in a clear broth and served with rice, noodles or own its own.
+Or, at several stalls, you may ask for your items to be deep-fried, too!
 We recommend dumping loads of chilli into your bowl for maximum heat (and shiokness).

-Enjoyed communal-style, fish head steamboat is best eaten over burning charcoal that adds depth to the flavours of that soupy broth we all love.
-Select from different fish types (red snapper, pomfret etc) and enjoy it with vegetables, yam, seaweed with additional side dishes like braised egg, beancurd skin and preserved fried vegetables.
+Enjoyed communal-style, fish head steamboat is best eaten over burning charcoal.
+Trust us, it adds depth to the flavours of that soupy broth we all love.
+Select from different fish types and enjoy it with vegetables, yam and seaweed.
+Don’t forget the additional side dishes like braised egg, beancurd skin and preserved fried vegetables, too.

 7. Bak kut teh

 Nothing hits the spot like a piping hot bowl of BKT.
-This well-loved local dish comes in two variations: the peppery Teochew form (which is a lot more common), and the herbal-based Klang version.
+This well-loved local dish comes in two variations, both of which are essential Asian dishes you have to sample!
+The peppery Teochew BKT (which is a lot more common), and the herbal-based Klang version – both offers different slightly flavours but still tasty.
 We’d travel to the ends of the earth (okay fine, across the island) for those tender pork ribs and peppery broth.

 8. Ice kacang